Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart-org.rst

 -  *Resource*: A generic IBM Cloud term that refers to an object that can be managed through the Cloud user interface, CLI, or API.
 For this tutorial, a *resource* is a Qiskit Runtime service instance.

 -  *Service instance*: A service instance is used to access Cloud functions.
 Specifically, quantum computing on real devices or simulators.
 It is defined through the catalog.
 You can define several service instances based on the same or different plans, which offer access to different quantum computing backends.
-See `Qiskit Runtime plans <plans>`__ for more details.
+See `Qiskit Runtime plans <plans.html>`__ for more details.

 -  *Project*: A grouping unit that enables users to work on the same resources.
 This tutorial uses two projects; ``ml`` and ``finance``.
-See `Hierarchical project structures <considerations-org#nest-org>`__ for more information.
+See `Hierarchical project structures <considerations-org#nest-org.html>`__ for more information.

    .. note::